Veobreahesten

-Veobreahesten or Veobrehesten is the 61st highest mountain in Norway.
-It is in Lom Municipality in Innlandet county.
-The 2185 m tall mountain is located in the Jotunheimen mountains within Jotunheimen National Park.
+Veobreahesten is the 61st highest mountain in Norway.
+It is located in Lom Municipality in Innlandet county.
+The 2185 m tall mountain is in the Jotunheimen mountains within Jotunheimen National Park.
 The mountain sits about 27 km south of the village of Fossbergom and about 45 km southwest of the village of Vågåmo.
-The mountain is surrounded by several other notable mountains including Spiterhøi and Skauthøi to the northwest; Steinbukampen and Veopallan to the northeast; Veotinden, Veobretinden, Austre Memurutinden to the southeast; Store Memurutinden to the south; and Leirhøi to the southwest.
+The mountain is surrounded by several other notable mountains including Spiterhøe and Skauthøe to the northwest; Steinbukampen and Veopallan to the northeast; Veotinden, Veobreatinden, Austre Memurutinden to the southeast; Store Memurutinden to the south; and Leirhøi to the southwest.

 The mountain was first climbed to the peak in 1949, making it the last of the Norwegian peaks higher than 2000 m to be climbed.
 The mountain is a nunatak standing in the middle of the glacier under the neighboring mountain Leirhøi.
 Its late ascent is due to this remote location, and the rather challenging approach.